Overview

 Causes

 Conversion disorder does not have a definitive cause but is often associated with psychological factors and stressful life events.
 It represents a complex interplay between physical, psychological, and social factors that lead to physical symptoms.
-It can be important to recognize that while the symptoms of conversion disorder are not attributable to any conventional neurological or medical condition, they are genuine and can cause significant distress and disability, requiring treatment similar to a range of other medical disorders.
+It is a complex mental health condition in which your brain doesn't send the right signals It can be important to recognize that while the symptoms of conversion disorder are not attributable to any conventional neurological or medical condition, they are genuine and can cause significant distress and disability, requiring treatment similar to a range of other medical disorders.

 Psychological factors

-The most widely accepted theory behind the development of conversion disorder is that symptoms occur as a response to stressful or traumatic life events.
+The most widely accepted theory behind the development of conversion disorder, or functional neurologic disorder, is that symptoms occur as a response to stressful or traumatic life events.
 Physical symptoms can be seen as a way the mind expresses emotional distress.
 Individuals with conversion disorder may also have a history of mental health conditions such as mood, anxiety, personality, or dissociative disorders.2 These conditions may increase vulnerability to developing conversion disorder.

 Physical factors